profFisher/NEBP_WV/docs/Testing - Science payload.md

  - NEBP provided cut-down system needs to be tested before burst.
 	 - We can send multiple commands. in the past we had natural bursts always soon after the command was sent and we are unable to verify if we have that capability
 	 - Accurate ascent rate calculation and measurement
-		 - Evaluate and test new procedures for filling and finding the list prior to release
+		 - Evaluate and test new procedures for filling and finding the lift prior to release
 		 - better landing predictions (recalculating based on sonde-hub data)
 ---
 ## Science payload - what is it ?